 - Does a ‘favourite’ Driver (or two) act as a STOPPER and …..

-- What small safe experiments might help me to understand what a Driver is and how I might relate to Drivers differently?
+- What small safe experiments might help to understand what a Driver is and how I might relate to Drivers differently?

 - What are my ‘Allowers’; the antidotes to Drivers and how well do I use them, day-to-day?

 All safe experiments need to be recorded so the small and subtle results do not get lost.
-Here, the answers to your questions are important as you may find the need to return to the notes more than once.
+The answers to your questions are important and you may find a need to return to your notes more than once.

 So what about ‘Allowers’?